RittvikS/240701616_PythonProgramming/README.md

 # 240701616_PythonProgramming
-Each Week has MCQ Skillbuilder challengeyourself practice
+Each Week has MCQ Skillbuilder Challengeyourself Practice